wilmix8/JAVA8/README.md

 Note:  Some  information  are hidden  from hackers.

-JAVA8  is  focused  on   ADVANCED BUSINESS with Mobile Apps.
+JAVA8  is  focused  on   ADVANCED BUSINESS with  Wallet Mobile Apps.

-1) But  JAVA8  is used  by JAVA7  Professionals  and it  is focused  only on Mobile APPS.
+1) But  JAVA8  is used  by JAVA7.0  Professionals  and it  is focused  only on Wallet Mobile APPS.

 2) JSaucer never permits and it is used only